FengliWu/Pedestrian_Detection/README.md

 # Pedestrian_Detection

 ## Description
-This project is using improved YOLOv5s model to predict taxi detection.
+This project is using improved YOLOv5s model to detect occluded pedestrian.

 ## Key Features
 - Improved YOLOv5s model to enhance occluded object detection capabilities by embedding SE attention mechanisms and replacing SPP with SPP-Fast modules in backbone and adding specialized detection head for small objects